Table of Contents Show

 The main difference between baked ziti and lasagna is the method of preparation.
-Baked ziti’s are made with extruder-style pasta and topped with marinara sauce (occasionally meat sauce), ricotta cheese, and mozzarella before being baked.
+Baked ziti is made with extruder-style pasta and topped with marinara sauce (occasionally meat sauce), ricotta cheese, and mozzarella before being baked.
 Lasagna, on the other hand, is produced by layering pasta sheets, sauce, ricotta cheese, and mozzarella before baking.

 You’ll agree with us that both foods are delicious, and choosing between them might be difficult if you’re given the option.
 This raises a question that a lot of people have.